 Who can resist a bowl of creamy pasta!

-The secret to making creamy cauliflower sauce is a result of two steps:
+The secret to making vegan cauliflower alfredo sauce is a result of two steps:

 1. Pasta water – it’s like a starchy liquid gold that can help turn any pasta sauce into a silky smooth bowl of creaminess.

 2. Using a high speed blender.
 The fluffiness that my Vitamix makes is second to none.